 CHROME PLATE, BRUSHED SATIN and SATIN CHROME PLATE

 Wipe thoroughly with a soft cloth and detergent then rinse OR a 50:50 mix of methylated spirits and hot water.
 Dry with a soft cloth.
 DO NOT use abrasives, metal polishes, bathroom sprays or cleaners.

 Wipe thoroughly with a soft cloth and detergent then rinse OR a 50:50 mix of methylated spirits and hot water.
 Dry with a soft cloth.
 Avoid bumping or hitting as this may damage the finish.
 DO NOT use abrasives, metal polishes, bathroom sprays or cleaners.

 Polished Brass will tarnish.
 Clean regularly before tarnishing is obvious.
 Use “Brasso” or wadding type cleaners such as “Bright Shine”.
 Dry with a soft cloth.
 DO NOT use abrasives.

-RAW BRASS, POLISH TO PLATE, LEA WHEELED BRASS, DULL COPPER and BRIGHT COPPER
+RAW BRASS, POLISH TO PLATE, LEA WHEELED BRASS, WEATHERED BRASS, DULL COPPER and BRIGHT COPPER

 These metal finishes are living finishes and will tarnish.
 We recommend cleaning regularly with methylated spirits and hot water in a 50:50 mix.
 Dry with a soft cloth.
 DO NOT use abrasives, bathroom sprays or cleaners.
 For Dull Copper and Bright Copper you can occasionally use “Silvo”.